threefoldfoundation/www_tfnow/content/docs/index.md

 ![](./index/img/demo_site_overview.png)

-*Please note that ThreeFold Now is currently operating on testnet.
-The tools still require some technical know-how, but we are very happy with progress until today and we firmly believe there is nothing else out there like ThreeFold Now.*
+*Please note that ThreeFold Now is currently operating in demo mode on testnet.
+Your deployments will be cancelled after three hours automatically.*

+*The tools still require some technical know-how, but 1. we have tutorials tied to each live solution and 2. are very happy with progress until today.
+We firmly believe there is nothing else out there like ThreeFold Now.*